CSRD Phase-In: What data points are subject to optional delay? (Updated Mar 2026)

 CSRD data points

-The CSRD introduces 84 potential disclosure requirements and 1,144 data points across environmental, social, and governance (ESG) criteria.
-These datapoints are like the ridges and furrows on a finger.
-Together they come together to create a company’s ESG unique fingerprint.
+The original CSRD introduced 84 potential disclosure requirements and over 1,000 data points across environmental, social, and governance (ESG) criteria.
+These data points are like the ridges and furrows on a finger.
+Together they come together to create a company's ESG unique fingerprint.

 As the CSRD is aligned with global frameworks like the Global Reporting Initiative (GRI), many companies may already be collecting data for some of these data points.